Lightship: Russian lightships

 In Russia, lightships have been documented since the mid 19th century.
 The lightvessel service was subordinated to the Russian Hydrographic Office and most of the lightships under it were in the Baltic Sea.
 In the early 1900s there were about ten lightships in the Russian sector of the Baltics.
-Among these the following may be mentioned:Yelaginsky, located on the Yelagin Channel – later moved to the Petrovsky Channel and renamed, Nevsky in the middle of the main channel to St. Petersburg, and Londonsky on Londonsky Shoal off Kotlin Island on the approach to Kronstadt.
+Among these the following may be mentioned:

+Yelaginsky, located on the Yelagin Channel – later moved to the Petrovsky Channel and renamed, Nevsky in the middle of the main channel to St. Petersburg, and Londonsky on Londonsky Shoal off Kotlin Island on the approach to Kronstadt.
 Other Baltic lightships were located further to the West, with Werkommatala by Primorsk (Koivisto) harbour, Lyserortsky at the entrance of the Gulf of Finland, and Nekmangrund over the treacherous shoals off Hiiumaa Island's NW shore, known as Hiiu Madal in Estonian.

 Another well-known lightship was Irbensky of the Soviet Union era.
 It was the next-to-last Russian lightship.
 Having been located in the Baltic in the 1980s, it was briefly renamed Ventspilssky while serving near Ventspils port in the Latvian Socialist Soviet Republic.

 The last Russian lightvessel in service was Astrakhansky-priyomniy, of the same class as Irbensky.
-Until 1997 she was marking the deepwater channel leading to Astrakhan harbour while it was doing service in the Caspian Sea.
+Until 1997 she was marking the deep-water channel leading to Astrakhan harbor while it was doing service in the Caspian Sea.